-I am interested in how microbes modulate nutrient and energy transfers in the environment.
-Metalloproteins are a central feature of my research as they catalyze nearly all energy transfers in biology.
-Yet, we know little about the factors that control their activities in the environment, greatly limiting our ability to understand and address human-induced changes in climate, elemental cycling, and the energy landscape.
-To study the function and evolution of key microbial metalloproteins within terrestrial carbon and nitrogen cycles, I develop and apply interdisciplinary tools to research in both laboratory and field settings.
+Metalloproteins are one of our central research interests as they catalyze nearly all energy transfers in biology.
+Despite their importance, little is known about the factors that control metalloprotein activity in the environment.
+This limits our ability to understand and address human-induced changes in climate, elemental cycling, and the energy landscape.
+To study the function and evolution of key microbial metalloproteins within carbon and nitrogen cycles, we develop and apply tools to research in both laboratory and field settings.

-Controls on N2 fixation by nitrogenase metalloenzymes: The global nitrogen cycle has been profoundly disturbed by industrial fertilizer production, resulting in an enhancement of global warming, air and water pollution, and biodiversity loss.
-Biological nitrogen fixation, catalyzed by the microbial metalloenzyme nitrogenase is nature's solution to fertilizer production and is a key parameter used to estimate human disruption of the nitrogen cycle.
+The global nitrogen cycle has been profoundly disturbed by industrial fertilizer production, resulting in an enhancement of global warming, air and water pollution, and biodiversity loss.
+Biological nitrogen fixation, catalyzed by the microbial metalloenzyme nitrogenase is nature's original solution to fertilizer production and is a key parameter used to estimate human disruption of the nitrogen cycle.
 We know little of the rates and controls on environmental N2 fixation by different trace metal forms of nitrogenase.
 This affects our understanding of ecosystem fertility as well as strategies to manage food and energy supplies.
-At Princeton, I have developed new methods that distinguish the activity of Mo, V, and Fe-only nitrogenases and am applying these methods to better understand controls on environmental N2 fixation at scales ranging from metabolites to ecosystems.
+At Princeton, I have developed new methods that distinguish the activity of canonical Mo- and alternative V- and Fe-only nitrogenases and am applying these methods to better understand controls on environmental N2 fixation at scales ranging from metabolites to ecosystems.

 - Bellenger J.P., Xu Y., Zhang X., Morel F.M.M., and Kraepiel A.M.L.
 (2014) Possible contribution of alternative nitrogenases to nitrogen fixation by asymbiotic N2-fixing bacteria in soils.
 Soil Biology and Biochemistry 69(0):413-420.
 DOI: 10.1016/j.soilbio.2013.11.015